JoelStansbury/widgetron/README.md

 # widgetron
 App bundler for ipython notebooks

-1. Builds and packages a minimal electron interface to navigate to `localhost:8866`
+1. Builds and packages a minimal electron interface to navigate to `localhost:8866` and boot up the `voila` server
 2. Copies a notebook (specified by `-f`) into a template python package
 3. Copies the entire contents of the built electron application into the template python package.
 4. Optionally copies a source code directory (specified by `-src`), if provided, into the template python package.